Jyotiraditya-coder/HTTP-Server/README.md

 This is a learning project.
 These are intentional simplifications:

-- **Single-threaded** — handles one request at a time; concurrent connections queue up
 - **GET only** — POST, PUT, DELETE are rejected with `405`
 - **Content-Type is hardcoded** — all files are served as `text/html` regardless of extension
 - **No `SO_REUSEADDR`** — if the server crashes, you may need to wait ~60s before restarting on the same port